sylvielsstfr/LSST-Rehearsal2024/notebooks/LightCurves/README.md

 ## Correct extraction of colors (2024-08-01)

 - **ColorIsolatedObjects.ipynb** : extract Colors from Light curves in data/photom/sources_objectTable and then generate a pandas dataframe with object colors in file isolated_objects_magandcolors_psfap_good.csv.
-There is still e bug on object color here : *MultiColor_lightCurves-DMRehearsal2024_01-AuxTel (not found where).
+There is still a bug on object color here : *MultiColor_lightCurves-DMRehearsal2024_01-AuxTel (not found where).

 ## ViewAllLightCurves (2024-09-03)
 - **ViewAllLightCurves.ipynb** : Show every light curves.

+## Associate a Pickle SED to each object (2024-09-04)
+- **MatchObjectsToPickles.ipynb**

+## Must add simulation of color effect due to pwv (2024-09-04)
+- **LoopQuickLookTwinSourcesMultiColorLightCurveToFitsfromPairs-Auxtel-ColorZY-AndSimul.ipynb**